truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 After installing the SCALE <file>iso</file> file, the SCALE installer provides the DHCP-assigned IP address for the web UI and displays it at the top of the [Console setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}) screen.
 TrueNAS uses DHCP to assign the primary web UI IP address and provision the other required global network addresses.
-If you have more than one network interface card installed and connected to your network you need to assign an IP address and configure it in SCALE.
+If you have more than one network interface card installed and connected to your network, you need to assign an IP address and configure it in SCALE.

 {{< include file="/content/_includes/DHCPCreatedNetwork.md" type="page" >}}